 Blood levels of triglycerides, the ratio of triglyceride to HDL cholesterol concentrations (18), and fasting insulin concentration may be useful markers for identifying those who may be insulin resistant.
 A study in which most of the participants were Caucasian and overweight identified triglyceride/HDL cholesterol ratio of 3 or greater as a reliable predictor of insulin resistance (19).

 The most widely used test is the homeostasis model assessment of insulin resistance (HOMA-IR), which employs fasting glucose and insulin levels (20).
-Due to biological variability requiring repeat testing and lack of insulin assay standardisation, HOMA-IR continues to be used more for research than for clinical applications.
+Due to biological variability requiring repeat testing and lack of insulin assay standardization, HOMA-IR continues to be used more for research than for clinical applications.

 Recently, a so-called Lipoprotein Insulin Resistance Index (LP-IR), based on blood measurements of lipoprotein subclasses and particle concentration, has been used to measure insulin resistance (21).
 This test is being performed in some laboratories in the US.